List of The Dead Files episodes

-The Dead Files is an American paranormal television series, airing on the Travel Channel.
+The Dead Files is an American documentary paranormal television series, airing on the Travel Channel.
 Psychic medium Amy Allan performs "walks" through haunted properties, while former NYPD homicide detective Steve DiSchiavi interviews those affected and performs research into the location's history.
 The more prominent portions of what Amy perceives during her walk are sketched and later revealed during a meeting with Steve, the clients and herself.

-On September 10, 2021, it was announced that the fourteenth season will premiere on October 23, 2021.
+On April 21, 2023, it was announced that the fifteenth season will premiere on June 1, 2023, as well as Allan's departure from the series during the season.